-Shepherd's Pie is the perfect simple dinner that's sure to put a smile on the face of any Irish person in your life.
-Check out a delicious recipe here
+Shepherd's pie is the perfect simple dinner that's sure to put a smile on the face of any Irish person in your life.

 The best Irish get-togethers always involve some great home-cooked Irish comfort foods so why not try out this delicious Shepard's Pie?
 If you want to make Irish people grin with pleasure around a dinner table this is the dish to try.

 Shepherd's pie, or cottage pie, as it's known in Britain, is believed to have existed since around 1791, when potatoes became an available, affordable crop to the poor.
 This dish was a perfect way to stretch leftover roasted meat.

 Originally, the pie was lined with mashed potato in addition to having a mashed potato crust.
 The term Shepherd's pie came into use, alongside cottage pie, from around 1870.

 And just before you start to make a comment... we're not sure why it is that the Irish make their shepherd's pie with beef mince.
 That's just the way it is.

 - 2 tablespoons Irish butter